101100/integration-tests/README.md

+# This is now archived

+It was most useful before on Windows when using a VM as a Docker host, but now it seems to work better to use WSL2 which allows you to mount a Windows directory for backup transfers.

+---

 This docker image provides SQL Server along with a shared path that is accesible via an SMB share to facilitate backup file movement.